What is a gangway loading platform?

 In addition, it is common for tanker trucks to carry flammable or corrosive liquids which makes the safe loading/unloading of this material imperative for both the personnel and facility.

-How to prevent tanker pull-aways:
+How to safeguard against pull-aways:

 Mitigate the risk

-Mitigate the risk of a pull-away from occurring by installing the necessary equipment on the gangway system to prevent any accidents from occurring.
+Mitigate the risk of a pull-away from occurring by installing the necessary equipment on the gangway system to reduce any accidents from occurring.
 Railings, communication systems, and interlocks are all examples of equipment that can greatly reduce risks.

-Ensure clear communication to prevent tanker pull-aways
+Ensure clear communication to reduce tanker pull-aways

 Communication is essential for a safe loading or unloading process to take place.
 Ensure tanker drivers and loading personnel can clearly and effectively communicate with each other throughout the entire process.